Geospatial Data

 Canada

 • GEO.ca is a search and discovery engine created by geospatial data experts from provincial, territorial and federal government departments in Canada.
-It's a place to easily find, use, access and visualize a huge collection of Canada's geographic information such as
+It's a place to easily find, use, access and visualize a huge collection of Canada's geographic information about

-• The Earth Observation Data Management System (EODMS) A tool offered by Natural Resources Canada for the public to find and download RADARSAT Constellation Mission (RCM) images and National Air Photo Library (NAPL) air photos.
+• The Earth Observation Data Management System (EODMS) is a tool offered by Natural Resources Canada for the public to find and download RADARSAT Constellation Mission (RCM) images and National Air Photo Library (NAPL) air photos.

-• Canadian Geospatial Data Extraction Tool.
-Select and download only the map data you need for a specified spatial extent, from detailed vector base layers to high-resolution digital elevation models.
-The CanVec series includes over 60 types of topographic layers like roads, waterbodies, and landforms, that are organized into 8 categories and available at scales of 1:50 000 or 1:250 000.
-The data is high-quality, follows international standards, and is perfect for adding detailed base layers to a map layout.
+• The Canadian Geospatial Data Extraction Tool can be used to select and download only the map data you need for a specified spatial extent, from detailed vector base layers to high-resolution digital elevation models.
+The CanVec series includes more than 60 topographic layers like roads, waterbodies, and landforms that are organized into eight categories and available at map scales of 1:50,000 or 1:250,000.
+The data is high-quality, follows international standards, and is well-suited for adding detailed base layers to a map layout.

-• Statistics Canada Boundary Files Download boundary files for Statistics Canada geographic classifications, including administrative and statistical boundaries.
-These files are great for creating maps and conducting geographic analysis using mapping software.
-There are two file types available:
+• Statistics Canada Boundary Files are geospatial files that display Statistics Canada geographic classifications, including administrative and statistical boundaries.
+These files are well-suited for creating maps and conducting geographic analysis using GIS software.
+There are two file types available for download:

 • digital files, which include all areas plus coastal waters; and